nat13lla/DF-Swan-Consulting-FF/README.md

 **Forest Forecasters**

-Welcome to the Forest Forecasters project!
+Welcome to our Forest Forecasters project!

 This repository contains the code and documentation for our predictive modeling project focused on predicting customer churn for SwanTeleco, a fictional telecommunications company.